jac307/MediaArtTutorials/IARTS1T03/WT-W7.md

 ### Tutorials

-❗ Review this week’s slides for practical tips on **a general overview of Blender, importing samples, adjusting volume and rendering**.
+❗ Review this week’s slides for practical tips on **Blender's interface, create new tracks and import samples, normalize files, and create marks for organization**.

 #### This is REAPER 7 - Basic Audio Editing